-Before people began farming, African hunters and gatherers ate mainly wild vegetables (roots and leaves), with some meat and fish and seafood and eggs.
-They also harvested some wild grain to eat.
-They got a lot of their fat from palm oil.
+January 2017 - Before people started farming, African hunters and gatherers ate mainly fruit (especially figs), with some meat and fish and seafood and eggs.
+They also harvested wild grain and nuts to eat.
+They got a lot of their fat from nuts and palm oil.
 By 7000 BC, people in North Africa also began herding cattle, imported from Central Asia through West Asia.
 People milked the cows and made yogurt and cheese.

 Around 6000 BC, as the climate changed and the Sahara Desert gradually took over the grasslands, it got harder to get food and so some African people began to farm some of their food.
-In North Africa and Egypt, people farmed the wheat and barley, lentils and chickpeas that had already been domesticated in West Asia.
+By 4000 BC, Ethiopians and Eretrians had domesticated a grain called teff, and in Nubia people had domesticated millet.
+In North Africa and Egypt, people farmed millet too, but also, the wheat and barley, lentils and chickpeas that had already been domesticated in West Asia.
 So these people began to eat mainly pita bread and porridge and barley soups, like the people of West Asia.
 People in Egypt also made their barley into beer.

 A Taste of West Africa (Food Around the World) by Colin Harris

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!